frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A3-bug2-p2.md

 In this assignment you will create a controller which uses the Bug2 algorithm for navigating a Turtlebot to a target destination.
 The goal of this exercise is for you to be able to implement a navigation algorithm and learn to use the different communication patterns available in ROS.
 In the last assignment you have created a wall-follower and a go-to-point algorithm.
 In this assignment you will reuse them and connect them to implement the bug2 algorithm.
 You will also have to use all 3 of the available communciation patterns in ROS2.

-Video Tutorials on how to implement the different ROS communication patterns can be found here.

 ## Bug2 Algorithm
 The bug2 algorithm requires a known starting and goal position.
 It will start by computing a line between the start and the goal positions and then basically operates in 2 modes: